syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 ## Indicator

-Steps are displayed with only indicators.
+The display mode `Indicator` in the Stepper will display only the indicators irrespective of the `stepModel` defined.

-The example below showcases the various types of steps available in the stepper.
+The below example, showcases the various `stepType` available in the stepper.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}